By: My Ho ’21, staff writer

 I still can feel the rain splashing and the hoarse winds jabbing my face as memories take me back to the wanderings with my brother on his old rusty blue scooter.
 I can hear the people breathing, eating, talking and laughing as I walk alone under the golden lamp posts in the veil of fog.
 I can smell the aroma of fresh air after the intermittent rain as I watch the sunrise at 5 a.m.
 Everything remains so much alive, and yet, so much different.

 The same rain falls here.
 The same humid and spontaneous rain but it’s not the same dull gray sky.
 The people look different, sound different and definitely feel different.
 It’s like staring out of a window into a view of the city skyline, with hundreds of years of history and civilization.
 But it’s not my history, and the people living besides it, I know nothing of.

-As Christmas and New Year rounds the corner, we all reminisce the past and the memories filled with unconditional love.
-And to me, home is the only place that can grant us those invaluable treasure.
+As Christmas and New Year are quickly approaching, we all reminisce in the past and the memories filled with unconditional love.
+And to me, home is the only place that can grant us those invaluable treasures.

 So I plan to spend this Christmas with those I love the most.
 What about you?